vivian-rogers/mumax3-tacc-install/README.md

 **SCRIPTS**

-For fun, I included one of my general-purpose plotting scripts.
+I have included one of my general-purpose plotting scripts.
 This will plot the first column of data against the second column of data, and can be modified.
-I am unsure if this helps, but I hope so.
 Call it with `bash plot.sh`.
+This could be used for plotting B vs H hysteresis loops, though I am unfamiliar with the exact output format of mumax3 simulations.
 May need to module load python or module load matplotlib, it is a very old and ugly script and may need tweaking to run here.
-Happy to help you get it working though, it is very very useful and imo matplotlib >>>>>> matlab for plotting :P

 **CONTACT**

 If you need any help with the install script, I can be reached at vivian.rogers@utexas.edu.
-Or ask Can or Sam, they could totally help.